AmitKadosh1/Build-New-Dataset-And-Classify-Faces-By-Using-Transfer-Learning/README.md

-# Build NewnDataset And Classify Faces By Using Transfer Learning
+# Build New Dataset And Classify Faces By Using Transfer Learning
 This is a class project as part of EE046211 - Deep Learning course @ Technion.

 <p align="center">